-A portfolio stress test is an estimate of the return of the portfolio under various scenarios.
-There are two types of scenarios:
+A stress test estimates the portfolio return under adverse scenarios.
+There are two types of scenarios: historical and hypothetical.
+In its current version, Kwanti supports historical scenarios only.

 To display the stress test results for a given portfolio, navigate to the Risk tab and select the Stress Test view.